That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 A bolt of lightning can reach 53,540 degrees Fahrenheit.
 That’s 5 times hotter than the surface of the sun, which is 10,340 degrees Fahrenheit.

-When Shakira was in second grade, she was rejected for the school choir because her vibrato was too strong.
+When Shakira was in second grade, she was rejected by the school choir because her vibrato was too strong.
 The music teacher told her that she sounded like a goat.

 Julius Caesar’s only son, Caesarion, was the last Pharaoh of Egypt.
 Even though Cleopatra swears he is Caesar’s son, Caesar never officially acknowledged him.